 ALICIA WILLIAMS, Editorial Columnist

 Alicia was born and raised in Charleston and graduated from Clemson University in 2015 with a degree in International Trade.
 Alicia is the founder of Eunoia Rescue where in her first year saved over 40 dogs from euthanasia and found them forever homes in her first 2 years as a rescue.
-Alicia writes our Editorial Column, PEACE, LOVE & REAL TALK as well as helps with story ideas and promotions.
+Alicia writes our Editorial Column, PEACE, LOVE & REAL TALK as well as helps with story ideas, events and promotions.

 Jessica is from James Island and is a student at University of South Carolina graduating in 2018.
 Jess is an English major and edits each issue for us.
 Jessica is a very talented writer and writes a lot of our cover stories and main articles.

 Kelly was born in New Jersey but found her way to South Carolina by way of Clemson University where she graduated in 2015.
 She studied Communication and was the Assistant News Editor for The Tiger Newspaper.
 Kelly recently relocated to Charleston with her rescue dog, Esso, and writes many articles for Lowcountry Dog Magazine.

 Julie Murray has been volunteering in animal rescue for many years.
 She spends her days as a paralegal and nights and weekends as a rescue mom to her two rescues.
 Zelda the pitbull and Henry the wookie.
 Julie writes our Rescue Spotlight articles for each issue as well as helps out with our events.